ferasdour/ferasdour.github.io/Docs/index.md

 ## pyscript
 [[Pyscript-test]]

 Did some playing with pyscript to see what I could do using python in a web browser.
 Long story short, basically javascript launched from python code.
 I say it like this because so much of it relies on javascript functionality forward and backward.
-The did several tests with it and my favorite has basically been using it as a mechanism to run xss attempts.
+I did several tests with it and my favorite has basically been using it as a mechanism to run xss attempts.

 Main project page: https://github.com/ferasdour/other-nonsense